larmork/liquidity-drain-watcher/README.md

-# Large Tether Transfer Agent
+# Suspicious swap approvals Agent

 ## Description

-This agent detects transactions with large Tether transfers
+This agent detects suspicious amount of approvals from one adress per hour, wich can be a result of attack on DEX or DEX Aggregator

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC
+- BSC

 ## Alerts